BriantOliveira/Personal-Notebook/machine-learning.md

 * Which printer models fail the same way?

 By understanding how data is organized, you can better understand - and predict - behaviors and events.

+The goal of clustering is to automatically group similar samples into sets.

+Since a clustering algorithm has no prior knowledge of how the sets should be defined, and furthermore, since the clustering process is unsupervised, it needs to have a way to tell which samples are the most similar so it can group them accordingly.
+It does this the same way we humans do: by looking at the various characteristics and features of each sample.

+Match similar people on a matrimonial website based on their profile answers.

+* Through examining search history, recommend houses a prospective home-buyer might be interested in buying.
+* Pinpoint the most likely location for a future earthquake using past seismic data.
+* Identify new characteristics shared by different people suffering from the same disease.

+There are different types of clustering algorithms, some supervised, some unsupervised.
+There are even semi-supervised clustering methods as well.

+In this course, you'll only be dealing with unsupervised clustering.
+In other words, the clustering algorithm you will use won't need anything except your raw data.
+No labels hinting at desired clustering outcome will be provided to the algorithm.

 **5.What should I do next? \(Reinforcement Learning Algorithms\) **